JosephLaiWorks/ncu-regulation-multiagent-qa/README.md

 2. **Natural language security is harder than keyword blocking**: Simple keyword lists catch obvious cases but miss paraphrased attacks.
 A more robust approach would combine keyword matching with intent classification.

-3. **Small LLM performance is the main bottleneck**: The Qwen 2.5-3B model retrieves correct evidence but sometimes generates answers that don't match the expected format, especially for yes/no and exact-number questions.
-Retrieval quality (via the KG) is far more reliable than generation quality.
+3. **Rule-based extraction outperforms LLM generation for factual QA**:
+Directly extracting specific facts (numbers, yes/no) from retrieved rule text using regex is far more reliable than asking a small LLM to generate answers.
+The LLM excels at understanding context but struggles with concise factual output.
+A hybrid approach — rule extraction first, LLM fallback — raised Normal QA accuracy from 15% to 95%.

 4. **KG schema from A4 transfers well**: The `(Regulation)-[:HAS_ARTICLE]->(Article)-[:CONTAINS_RULE]->(Rule)` schema required no changes for A5.
 The main extension work was all in the agent layer.